See how this severely degraded city stream was saved.

 Work began May 15, 2012, to restore nearly 9,000 linear feet of Meadow Creek between Hydraulic Road and Greenbrier Park in Charlottesville, preserving 12 acres of wetlands, over 1.5 miles of the Rivanna Trail, and a total of 72 acres of land.
 Meadow Creek is one of the largest urban stream restoration projects completed in Virginia to date.

 Realigning this section of the creek helped to stabilize the stream and prevent soil erosion, while improving habitat, recreational opportunities, and water quality.
 Meadow Creek is a tributary of the Rivanna River and part of the Chesapeake Bay watershed.
 The Meadow Creek restoration was completed in March 2013.
-View a slideshow.
+View a slideshow of this restoration success.

 The project used an approach called “natural channel design” to establish a stable meandering pattern, reduce streambank erosion and sedimentation, reconnect the stream to its floodplain, and protect and enhance streamside forest.
 The following restoration activities were completed: